CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 ## scaledTeamAssignment

 Assigns individual participants to teams using a waterfall pattern; removes UNGROUPED entries as appropriate for TEAM events.
-May be called with either `individualParticpantIds` and `scaleAttributes` or with an array of `scaledParticipants`.
+May be called with either `individualParticipantIds` and `scaleAttributes` or with an array of `scaledParticipants`.

 :::info
 By default existing `individualParticipant` assignments are cleared.
 If existing assignments are retained, any `individualParticipant` already assigned will be excluded from further assignment.
 It may be desirable to retain existing assignments if sequential assignment of different groups of `individualParticipants` is desired.